nopSolutions/nopCommerce-Docs/user-guide/configuring/settingup/mainstore/countries.md

 ![countries](_static/countries/countries1_1.png)

 > [!TIP]
-> By default, all the countries are uploaded.You can Publish and Unpublish countries by selecting them and clicking the corresponding button.
+> By default, all the countries are uploaded.
+You can Publish and Unpublish countries by selecting them and clicking the corresponding button.

-##### Adding new countries
+## Adding new countries

 You can **Export** a list of states of all the countries, which were added to the system, or Import the additional.